ctsit/qr_code_shortcut/README.md

 # QR Code Shortcut
 This is a REDCap external module that provides a shortcut to generate a survey QR code for a new data entry.

+This module provides a survey kickstart button to be used in cases where the form needs to be addressed to the applicants as a QR code.
+The button wraps the following steps into one single procedure:
+1. Save new record's first form
+1. Handle eventual warnings about required fields
+1. Click on survey options
+1. Select Survey Access Code and QR Code
+1. Get QR code

 ## Prerequisites
 - REDCap >= 8.0.0 (for versions < 8.0.0, [REDCap Modules](https://github.com/vanderbilt/redcap-external-modules) is required).